Trifluoroacetic acid

 Health effects

-TFA is ingested via food or drinking water, is partially incorporated into the enterohepatic circulation (the circulation of certain substances in the mammalian body between the intestine, liver and gallbladder), distributed throughout the body (including the placenta) and rapidly excreted via urine and faeces.
+TFA is absorbed via food or drinking water; some of it enters the enterohepatic cycle (the circulation of certain substances in the bodies of mammals between the gut, liver and gallbladder), distributed throughout the body (including the placenta) and rapidly excreted via urine and faeces.

 Situation in Austria

 In Austria, TFA has been analysed in groundwater as part of the Water Status Monitoring Programme (GZÜV).
-TFA is widely detected in groundwater in Austria.
+TFA is widely detectable in groundwater in Austria.
 Since 2018, a total of 281 groundwater samples have been analysed for TFA.
-Of these, levels above the limit of quantification were found in 274 samples.
-The measured values averaged 1.4 µg/l, with the highest measured value being 21 µg/l (H2O specialist database – public quality data query).
+Of these, concentrations above the limit of quantification were found in 274 samples.
+The average concentration was 1.4 µg/l, with the highest measured value being 21 µg/l (H2O specialist database – public quality data enquiry).

-In 2025, AGES tested for TFA in drinking water as part of an Austria-wide monitoring programme.
+In 2025, AGES analysed TFA in drinking water as part of an Austria-wide monitoring programme.
 Of the 331 drinking water samples, TFA was detected in 307 samples (corresponding to 93%) at concentrations above the limit of quantification of 0.1 µg/l.
-The highest measured concentration was 6.03 µg/l.
+The highest concentration measured was 6.03 µg/l.
 There is currently no EU-wide harmonised limit value (parameter value) for TFA in drinking water.

+In the EU, and therefore in Austria, there is currently no statutory limit for drinking water.
 The German Federal Environment Agency (2020) has derived a health guideline value of 60 µg/l and points out that a concentration of 10 µg/l or less of TFA in drinking water should be aimed for.
-In Denmark, a limit value of 9 µg/l has been set for TFA in drinking water (Drikkevandsbekendtgørelsen).
-In Italy, a limit value of 10 µg/l for TFA in drinking water has been in force since July 2025 (https://www.gazzettaufficiale.it/eli/id/2025/07/04/25G00106/SG).
-The Dutch National Institute for Public Health and the Environment (RIVM 2023) has derived an indicative guideline value for drinking water of 2.2 µg/l, although this has not been introduced as a limit value in national legislation.
+In Denmark, a limit of 9 µg/l has been set for TFA in drinking water (Drikkevandsbekendtgørelsen).
+In Italy, a limit of 10 µg/l for TFA in drinking water has been in force since July 2025 (https://www.gazzettaufficiale.it/eli/id/2025/07/04/25G00106/SG).

-The guideline “Handling of unregulated contaminants in drinking water, BMG-75210/0023-II/B/13/2014” stipulates that maximum levels from other countries may be used to determine derived tolerance values.
-As soon as a new risk assessment from the EFSA is available, a new tolerance value should be derived.
+The guideline ‘Handling of unregulated contaminants in drinking water, BMG-75210/0023-II/B/13/2014’ stipulates that maximum levels set by other countries may be used to determine derived tolerance levels.
+As soon as a new risk assessment from the EFSA is available, a new tolerance level should be derived.

-In 2025, the European Commission issued a recommendation on the monitoring of TFA in foodstuffs, on the basis of which corresponding monitoring of plant-based foods is currently being carried out in Austria.
+In 2025, the European Commission issued a recommendation on the monitoring of TFA in foodstuffs, on the basis of which corresponding monitoring of plant-based foodstuffs is currently being carried out in Austria.
 A final assessment is not yet available.
+Monitoring of foodstuffs will also be carried out again in 2026.

 Technical information